bertcarnell/JavaAssertExtensions/README.md

 - Check the tests for the package to see more examples of tests that pass when the correct <code>Exception</code> is thrown, tests that fail when the wrong <code>Exception</code> is thrown, and tests that fail when no <code>Exception</code> is thrown.

-### Deploy this project to github.com in the bertcarnellMavenMicroRepo
+### Deploy this project to the [bertcarnellMavenMicroRepo](https://github.com/bertcarnell/bertcarnellMavenMicroRepo)

-This project deploys artifacts to a local git clone which is pushed to github.com for use as a remote repo
+This project deploys artifacts to a local git clone which is pushed to [github.com](https://github.com) for use as a remote repo

 In the project's <code>pom.xml</code>: